EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

      * `flatpak remote-add --if-not-exists flathub-beta https://flathub.org/beta-repo/flathub-beta.flatpakrepo --user`
 3. Type the following and press enter:
     * `flatpak install flathub-beta org.DolphinEmu.dolphin-emu --user -y`
-4. The development version of Dolphin has now been installed, to switch to the development branch as the primary version of Dolphin, type the following and press enter:
+4. The development version of Dolphin has now been installed.
+To switch to the development branch as the primary version of Dolphin, type the following and press enter:
     * `flatpak make-current org.DolphinEmu.dolphin-emu beta --user`

 To switch back to the "Stable" build ("Releases" on the Dolphin website), type the following and press enter: